DylanCheetah/simple-todo/lessons/07-admin_site.md

     search_fields = ["name", "todo_list__name", "todo_list__user__username"]
 ```

+Each model admin class must extend `admin.ModelAdmin`.
 The `list_display` attribute determines which fields will be displayed in each data model list page, the `ordering` attribute determines which field the data model instances will be sorted by, the `autocomplete_fields` attribute can be used to provide a searchable list box for foreign key fields instead of the default dropdown box, and the `search_fields` attribute determines which fields are used when searching for data model instances.
 We can also set the name of the category displayed for our todo lists app by modifying `simple-todo/simple_todo/todo_lists/apps.py` like this:
 ```python
 from django.apps import AppConfig